godatadriven/whirl/envs/api-python-s3-k8s/README.md

-# Airlfow with the KubernetesExecutor
+# Airflow with the KubernetesExecutor

 This environment is to test/explain the use of the k8sExecutor in Airflow